London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — The Lanesborough sits on Hyde Park Corner in the Regency-era former St George's Hospital building (built 1827, converted to hotel in 1991), the most-cinematic palace-tier hotel address in central London.
-The hotel is part of the Oetker Collection (the same German-family group tha…
+Why for business: The Lanesborough sits on Hyde Park Corner in the Regency-era former St George's Hospital building (built 1827, converted to hotel in 1991), the most-cinematic palace-tier hotel address in central London.
+The hotel is part of the Oetker Collection (the group behind Le Bristol Paris and Hotel du Cap-Eden-Roc).

 Best room: Royal Suite (4,500 sqft rooftop flagship) or Lanesborough Suite (entry-level corner suite).